vedantchimmad/Python_course/2.variables/README.md

 ---

-* Variables are containers to storing data
+* Variables are containers to stor data
 * python has no command for declaring the variables
-* Variable is created the moment you assign a value to it
+* Variable is created the moment assign a value to it

 ## Casting
 If you want to store the data type that can be done using casting